WidePeepoHappy/profile-card-component/README.md

 ### What I learned

-Learned how to use position:absolute, to center an image between two blocks:
+Learned how to use position absolute, to center an image between two blocks:

 ```scss
 &__header {